-Although each SBIR program report will be tailored to the needs of that agency, all reports will, where appropriate:
+Although each agency report will be tailored to the needs of that agency, all reports will, where appropriate:

 1. Review institutional initiatives and structural elements contributing to programmatic success, including gap funding mechanisms such as applying Phase II-plus awards more broadly to address agency needs and operations and streamlining the application process.

-2. Explore methods to encourage the participation of minorities and women in SBIR.
+2. Explore methods to encourage the participation of minorities and women in SBIR and STTR.

-3. Identify best practice in university-industry partnering and synergies with the SBIR programs.
+3. Identify best practice in university-industry partnering and synergies with the two programs.

 4. Document the role of complementary state and federal programs.

 5. Assess the efficacy of post-award commercialization programs.